 Her experience in dealing with Internal Affairs and civil service law led her to the Office of the Police Monitor in Austin, Texas.
 She began as the Assistant Police Monitor in August of 2004 and took over as the Acting Police Monitor in January of 2006.

-Renee’ Livious joined the Office of the Independent Police Monitor in January 2016.
-Renee’ holds an M.A. in Accountancy and a B.A. in Accounting from the University of Phoenix.
+Livious joined the Office of the Independent Police Monitor in January 2016.
+She holds an M.A. in Accountancy and a B.A. in Accounting from the University of Phoenix.
 She is the proud mother of three sons and a loving wife.
 She enjoys bowling and sports.
-She is a military brat who has traveled the world with her parents while they served in the United States Air Force.
-She has lived on and off in New Orleans since a child.
+She has traveled the world with her parents while they served in the United States Air Force.
+She has lived on and off in New Orleans since she was a child.

-Tonya McClary is a lawyer, minister, healer, activist, organizer and artist.
+McClary is a lawyer, minister, healer, activist, organizer and artist.
 She has had a long career in indigent defense and criminal justice advocacy.
-In June of this year, Tonya joined the Office of the Independent Police Monitor (OIPM) in New Orleans, Louisiana as the Chief Monitor over Use of Force cases.
-Before joining OIPM, Tonya was in private practice.
+In June of 2017, McClary joined the Office of the Independent Police Monitor (OIPM) in New Orleans, Louisiana as the Chief Monitor over Use of Force cases.
+Before joining OIPM, McClary was in private practice.

 The work of her law firm included criminal defense, mitigation and human/civil rights cases.
 McClary also has enjoyed a career as a public defender in various offices across the country.
 These offices include, (1) the Regional Public Defender for Capital Cases in Texas, (2) The Public Defender’s Office in Baltimore, Maryland and (3) the Orleans Public Defender’s office in New Orleans, Louisiana.
 McClary has also been in leadership in a majority of the public defender offices where she has worked.